Is a Dental Second Opinion Worth the Cost? A Dollar-and-Cents Analysis

 Cascade Effect

 Unnecessary treatment often leads to more treatment.
 A crown that was placed unnecessarily may develop decay at the margin, requiring replacement.
 A root canal on a tooth that did not need one may eventually fail, requiring retreatment or extraction.
-The cascade of unnecessary dental work is well documented.Unnecessary treatment often leads to more treatment.
+The cascade of unnecessary dental work is well documented in the dental health economics literature.Unnecessary treatment often leads to more treatment.
 A crown that was placed unnecessarily may develop decay at the margin, requiring replacement.
 A root canal on a tooth that did not need one may eventually fail, requiring retreatment or extraction.
-The cascade of unnecessary dental work is well documented.
+The cascade of unnecessary dental work is well documented in the dental health economics literature.

 Time and Convenience